 Yes, vada can be reheated in several ways.
 The most common and easiest methods to reheat vada are on the stove, microwave, air fryer, and oven.

 Maybe you used your cooking skills and prepared vada at home or brought it in a doggy bag from a restaurant after you didn’t finish it.
-You don’t have to throw it away because you can reheat your vada in a variety of ways.
+You don’t have to throw it away because you can reheat your vada in various ways.

 - First, preheat your oven.
 Let it heat up to 350° F.